-- 1.24 The calculation of the CPI is done in two steps.
-The first, termed the lower level calculation, involves calculating price relatives, using a matched-model approach, and then averaging them together to obtain elementary price indices.
-The second step, referred to as the upper level calculation, involves the estimation of aggregate price indices as weighted averages of the elementary price indices. - 1.25 The lower level calculations are mostly done using an implicitly weighted geometric mean equation, referred to as the Jevons formula.
+- 1.28 The calculation of the CPI is done in two steps.
+The first, termed the lower level calculation, generally involves calculating price relatives, using a matched-model approach, and then averaging them together to obtain elementary price indices.
+Different approaches to the lower level calculation are used in a few special cases such as the computer equipment, software et supplies index, used vehicles and the rent index.
+The second step, referred to as the upper level calculation, involves the estimation of aggregate price indices as weighted averages of the elementary price indices. - 1.29 The lower level calculations are mostly done using an implicitly weighted geometric mean equation, referred to as the Jevons formula.
 There are some exceptional cases, however, where alternative formulas are used.
-Some of the more significant among these special cases are the elementary product classes for mortgage interest charges (explained in Chapter 10), dwelling rents, property and automobile insurance, banking services and post-secondary education services (see Chapter 6 and Appendix B). - 1.26 The upper level calculations are done using a fixed-basket Lowe formula, which applies fixed quantity weights to the elementary price indices in order to aggregate them.
-The basket weights determine the relative importance of different product classes and geographical regions in the All-items CPI.

-1.27 The structure and methodology of the CPI are technically complex and the summary just given omits many details.
+Some of the more significant among these special cases are the elementary product classes for mortgage interest charges (explained in Chapter 10), dwelling rents, property and automobile insurance, banking services and post-secondary education services (see Chapter 6). - 1.30 The upper level calculations are done using a fixed-basket Lowe formula, which applies fixed quantity weights to the elementary price indices in order to aggregate them.
+The basket weights determine the relative importance of different product classes and geographical regions in the all-items CPI. - 1.31 The structure and methodology of the CPI are technically complex and the summary just given omits many details.
 A fuller description is provided in Chapter 6.
-In addition, the mathematical formulas for the aggregation of the CPI are listed in Appendix A.
+In addition, the mathematical formulas for the aggregation of the CPI are listed in the appendix.